New Credit Card Rules - A Summary of the Credit CARD Act of 2009 (Credit Card Accountability Responsibility and Disclosure Act of 2009)

 - Requires issuers to lower penalty rates that have been imposed on a cardholder after 6 months if the cardholder commits no further violations.

 - Cardholders must have the option of not allowing over-the-limit transactions.

 - Creditors must use the legal definition for the terms fixed rate and prime rate.

 - A cardholder's credit report cannot be adversely affected until they actually activate a preapproved credit card.

 - The terms of a credit card contract cannot be changed unilaterally.

-Extensions of credit to consumers Under the Age of 21
+Extensions of Credit to Consumers Under Age 21

-- Credit card issuers, when soliciting to persons under the age of 21 (hereafter, underage consumers), must obtain an application that contains either:
+- Credit card issuers, when soliciting to persons under age 21 (hereafter, underage consumers), must obtain an application that contains either:

 - the signature of a parent, guardian, other qualified individual willing to take financial responsibility for the debt;

 - information indicating an independent means of repaying any credit extended; or